cf-guardian/guardian/README.md

 ### Logging

 Logging is performed using the [glog](https://github.com/golang/glog) package (an external dependency).

+Three levels of verbosity are used: 0 for warnings, 1 for information, 2 for debug, and 3 for detailed debug (sometimes known as "trace").

 Logs may be directed to standard error by setting the flag `logtostderr` to `true` on the go invocation, as in this example:

 ````
-go test -logtostderr=true
+go test -logtostderr=true -vmodule=*=2
 ````
+Note: the glog `-v` flag clashes with the boolean `-v` flag of `go test` and so the logging verbosity should be set during testing using `-vmodule=*=`.

 See the [glog documentation](http://godoc.org/github.com/golang/glog) for further information.

 ## Repository Layout